marcusklasson/GroceryStoreDataset/README.md

 **Granny Smith:** Granny Smith is a green apple with white, firm pulp and a clear acidity in the flavor.

+**Red Bell Pepper:** The red peppers are much sweeter than the green ones.
+It also contains more vitamins and antioxidants than the green.
+Peppers are good to eat raw in salads and as garnish, but are also good to fry, stew or gratinate, for example. with filling.
+Paprika also fits well in pots, gratins and pies.

+**Bravo Apple Juice:** Ready to drink apple juice from concentrate.
+Fresh and sour taste.
+Fits the breakfast table, as quencher and meal drink.

 ### To do: